Self-learning

 Unit 2 – Basic Clearing

-Basic Clearing is an assessment tool to obtain a holistic overview of a person’s life situation and to see where and to what extent there is a need for counselling in relation to a specific goal.
+Basic Clearing is an assessment tool to obtain a holistic overview of a person’s life situation and to see where and to what extent there is a need for support in relation to a specific goal.

 Knowledge